 - Some faculties also offer alternative entry pathways for their courses, such as the Melbourne Law School or the Faculty of Medicine, Dentistry and Health Sciences which includes the Doctor of Medicine.
 You can find out more about alternative pathways on our graduate courses page.

 You need to supply either a Confirmation Document or a Statutory Declaration to us at firstname.lastname@example.org as soon as possible to avoid missing out on the services and benefits listed above.
 A photo of the document is acceptable.

 If you are a graduate or research student, please include in the subject line which degree you are applying to.

-We will contact you to confirm that we have received your document.
+We will contact you to confirm we have received your document.

 A properly executed confirmation document or letter from an incorporated Aboriginal or Torres Strait Islander organisation in your name which affirms you meet the three criteria.

-If you are in the process of getting a confirmation document, please submit a Statutory Declaration in the meantime so you don’t miss out on an offer.
+If you are in the process of getting a confirmation document, please submit a Statutory Declaration until you have received official documentation.

 A Statutory Declaration of Aboriginal and/or Torres Strait Islander Identity.
 This requires you to declare you live and identify as an Aboriginal and/or Torres Strait Islander and are accepted as such by the community in which you live or have lived.

 Please note a Statutory Declaration is a legally binding document.